Duncan Bridgeman: A Shakespearean tragedy unfolds behind the scenes at Vector

 COMMENT:

-The recent dumping of two directors and the parting shots fired by outgoing chairman Michael Stiassny raise important questions about the future of Vector under controlling shareholder Entrust.
+by outgoing chairman Michael Stiassny raise important questions about the future of Vector under controlling shareholder Entrust.

+MORE: Power outages will get worse - and undergrounding not the answer, Vector head says

 They also raise governance issues that should be concerning to minority shareholders and the roughly 330,000 Auckland consumers who are currently income beneficiaries of Entrust's annual dividend from the lines company.